Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Checked adding a new person who was a duplicate of an existing person.
 * :clipboard: RESULT:
-    * Upon adding the new person, the edit procedure grabbed the existing person, and continued the edit procedure with that existing person.
+    * Upon adding the new person, the editing procedure grabbed the existing person and continued the editing procedure with that existing person.
     * No duplicate person was created.

 </details>